Privacy Notice

 Our staff, contractors and others involved with the work of the ICB receive, appropriate and ongoing training to ensure that they are aware of their personal responsibilities and have contractual obligations to uphold confidentiality, which are enforceable through disciplinary procedures.
 Staff are trained to ensure how to recognise and report any incident and the organisation has procedures for investigating, managing and learning lessons from any incidents that occur.

 The ICB maintains a set of regularly updated policies and procedures covering all aspects of information governance.
-Polices are currently under review and will be available in due course, in the meantime please refer to the existing CCG policies relevant to your geographical area.
+These can be found here:

 Your Rights